brotkrueml/schema/Documentation/Developer/ExtendingVocabulary.rst

 own, especially pending terms.

-Pending terms are experimental, after a certain time a term will be incorporated into the core vocabulary or dropped.
+Pending terms are experimental, after a certain time a term will be incorporated into the core section or dropped.
 This depends on the usage, adoption and discussions.
 To maintain backward-compatibility and to not break any pages, pending types are also not supplied by this extension.